RudiCamilleri/mita/README.md

        npm install -g windows-build-tools
        npm install -g truffle
        npm install -g ganache-cli
+       npm install -g remixd

 	Technical Note: If `windows-build-tools` or `ganache-cli` freezes or fails to install, install `truffle` and `ganache-cli` and try again.
 If the installation still does not work, then you have to add Python 2.7 to PATH and try again, installing both `windows-build-tools` or `ganache-cli`.
 If that does not work, try installing Python manually.
 The important thing is for `ganache-cli` to work.

 5. Install Geth from https://ethereum.github.io/go-ethereum/downloads (the Windows installer)

 6. Open the project folder in Visual Studio Code.

-## Running the smart contract using geth (new method):
+### i.
+Running the smart contract locally using Remix IDE (recommended method)

-7. Simply double-click `run-local-blockchain.bat`.
-To re-run, simply close the current console window (or press Ctrl+Break, then 'Y' and Enter) and re-open.
+7. Start `run-remix.bat` in the project folder.

+8. Launch this URL in the browser: http://remix.ethereum.org/#optimize=true&version=soljson-v0.5.0+commit.1d4f565a.js

+9. Delete the files under the `browser` dropdown.

+9. Click the small chain icon top left (when hovering over it, it should be labelled "Connect to localhost"), and then click `Connect`.

+10. Click the `Run` tab, and set `Environment` to `Web3 Provider`, and click `OK`, then `OK` again.

+11. You can edit inside Remix or use Visual Studio Code to modify the files.
+Files should be updated automatically.

+** Warning: Deleting the files under `localhost` in Remix deletes the actual files permanently!! **

+12. You can compile and run at your own leisure.

-## Running the smart contract using truffle (old method):
+### ii.
+Running the smart contract using truffle (almost reliable method):

 7. Run `start-ganache-cli.bat` in the project folder.